 A large number of universities will offer a non-repayable bursary specifically to students who are care leavers.

-Check out each University Website, The Who Cares Trust website http://www.thewhocarestrust.org.uk/pages/the-h.e-handbook.html or Buttle Trust website: www.buttleuk.org/pages/list-contact-details-for-quality-mark-institutions.html National Scholarship Programme.
+Check out each University Website or propel.org.uk (formerly The Who Cares Trust) or Buttle Trust website:

+www.buttleuk.org/pages/list-contact-details-for-quality-mark-institutions.html a fee waiver or discount;

+National Scholarship Programme.
 Institutions may offer one or more of the following: